textpattern/textpattern.github.io/administration/preferences-panel.md

 #### Logging

-The “Logging” control allows you to select what kinds of visiting activity Textpattern should record when such activity occurs.
+The "Logging" control allows you to select what kinds of visiting activity Textpattern should record when such activity occurs.
 The recorded information is displayed in the [visitor_logs](/home/www/zendstudio/dokuwiki/bin/doku.php?id=visitor_logs)